ubiquitous-computing-lab/Mining-Minds/knowledge-curation-layer/README.md

 		The rule editor view is the main editor for creating new rule and updating the existing rules.
 This editor provides saparate slot for meta information of the rule, saparate slot for adding multiple conditions of a particular rule, saparate slot for multiple conclusions of the rule.
 The rule editor also facilitates the domain experts to select required conditional facts as situations.
 The selected situations are using by life-log monitor to find the abnormal situations of the user.

+### 1.1.2 Situation Reasoner
+Situation Reasoner is T-SQL based stored procedure [usp_SituationBasedReasoner] which match the candidate rules based on the situation provided as an input.
+It expects the situation and produce set of candidate rules which match to the intended situations.
+In order to capture the complex situation it explictly consumes the total number of attributes in the situation.
+ The situaion reasoner expect the situation in the following format;
+@situationEventData Format: ( c.ConditionKey = 'Current Activity' AND c.ConditionValueOperator = '=' AND c.ConditionValue = 'Sitting' ) OR
+( c.ConditionKey = 'Activity Duration' AND c.ConditionValueOperator = '=' AND c.ConditionValue = '2h' )
+ @siuationEventCount = 2 }

+ In this example: the reasoner expects situation which represent the sitting activity of user with duration of two hours.
+In order to represent this situation, First attribute is used to identify the "Sitting" activity and Second attibutes captures the "Duration" of the intended activities.
+After all, this situation is composed of TWO attributes which are represented as logical "OR".
+The number of attributes are consumed in @siuationEventCount parameter.

 # 2. Getting Started